-Choosing the right time to move is critical, as it can not only make your relocation journey go smoothly but also save you money.
+Choosing the right time to move is critical.
+Not only can it make your relocation journey go smoothly, but also save you money.
 Good news: Spring is already here, and summer is just around the corner.
-Bad news: It is the peak of moving season, and you know how busy moving companies are throughout spring and summer.
-With many demands coming their way, moving companies tend to increase their fees, which is something you cannot control, unless you postpone your moving during the offseason (fall-winter) if your moving plans can wait.
+Bad news: It is the peak of moving season.
+And you know how busy moving companies are throughout spring and summer.
+With many demands coming their way, moving companies tend to increase their fees.
+This is something you cannot control.
+Unless you postpone your moving during the offseason (fall-winter) if your moving plans can wait.

-In case you have to move soon and cannot wait until the summer is over, you can still save some money by picking the less busy days of the week, such as Tuesdays or Wednesdays.
+Have to move soon and cannot wait until the summer is over?
+You can still save some money by picking the less busy days of the week, such as Tuesdays or Wednesdays.
 Picking any week other than the first and the last week of any month is also a good idea.
-People tend to move either at the end or beginning of the month, so you can still avoid the busiest weeks, even when you have to relocate during the peak moving season.
+People tend to move either at the end or beginning of the month.
+So you can still avoid the busiest weeks.
+Even when you have to relocate during the peak moving season.